hypo69/hypo/docs/gemini/consultant/ru/category/header.md

 Module: src.category

 :platform: Windows, Unix
-:synopsis: Module for determining the root path of the project.
+:synopsis: Module defining the project root path.
 All imports are based on this path.
-:TODO: In the future, move this to a system variable.
+:TODO: Move to system environment variable in the future.
 """
 import sys
+import json
 from pathlib import Path
-from src.utils.jjson import j_loads
+from packaging.version import Version from src.utils.jjson import j_loads  # Import j_loads for JSON handling

-from src.logger import logger  # Import logger
+from src.logger import logger

-MODE = 'dev'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.
+    Finds the root directory of the project, starting from the current file's directory.
+    Searches upwards and stops at the first directory containing any of the marker files.

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
     :return: Path to the root directory if found, otherwise the directory where the script is located.
     :rtype: pathlib.Path
     """
-    current_path = Path(__file__).resolve().parent
+    current_path: Path = Path(__file__).resolve().parent
-    project_root = current_path
+    project_root: Path = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):
             project_root = parent